JohnAD/RJSON/README.md

 }
 ```

 is 58 bytes long.
+This includes the final LINEFEED.
 It is larger than minified JSON with the same content:

 ```json
 {"a":4948,"b":223,"c":false,"d":"jerry"}
 ```

-which is only 40 characters long.
+which is only 40 bytes long.

 For larger objects with greater indentation, the descrepancy can get much worse.
 These larger sizes will likely have an impact on performance.